Orbital transformations to reduce the 1-norm of the electronic structure Hamiltonian for quantum computing applications: Theory

 As readily seen in this section, the $\lambda$ norm depends on how you represent your Hamiltonian.
 However, there is a unique way to write the Hamiltonian as a sum of unique Pauli strings, or equivalently as a sum of unique products of Majorana operators (see Appendix~\ref{appendix:lambda_Q}).
 Doing so allows to express the qubit 1-norm $\lambda_Q$ in Eq.~(\ref{eq:1norm}) as a function of the electronic integrals,

 where

-The first term $\lambda_C$ corresponds to the absolute value of the coefficient of the identity term.
+The first term $\lambda_C$ corresponds to the absolute value of the coefficient of the identity term that emerges when rearranging the Hamiltonian in terms of unique majorana operators, see Eq.~\eqref{eq:Ham_maj1}.
 It is invariant under orbital rotations and can be added to the energy as a classical constant together with the nuclear repulsion energy and, if one employs the frozen core approximation (see Appendix \ref{appendix:FrozenCore}), the mean-field energy of the frozen core.
-Thus, this term (apart from being small compared to $\lambda_T$ and $\lambda_V'$) will not be important for quantum algorithms, and we will leave it out of our results. $\lambda_T$ represents the absolute values of the coefficients of the quadratic term in Majorana operators, and $\lambda_V'$ of the quartic term.
+Thus, this term (apart from being small compared to $\lambda_T$ and $\lambda_V'$) will not be important for quantum algorithms, and we will leave it out of our results, redefining the 1-norm as: $\lambda_Q=\lambda_T + \lambda_V^\prime$. $\lambda_T$ represents the absolute values of the coefficients of the quadratic term in Majorana operators, and $\lambda_V'$ of the quartic term.
 Notice that $\lambda_V'$ is slightly different from $\lambda_V$ of Ref.~\onlinecite{lee2020even} also given in Eq.~(\ref{eq:leelambda_V}) (which added a slight correction to the one of Ref.~\onlinecite{berry2019qubitization}).
 In this work, we add another correction that comes from the swapping of two Majorana operators.
 We confirm that this is the correct form by directly comparing $\lambda_Q$ with the norm of the qubit Hamiltonian after doing a qubit-to-fermion transformation in Eq.~(\ref{eq:1norm}).
 Note that $\lambda_V' \leq \lambda_V$ (see appendix \ref{appendix:lambda_Q} for more information).
 By expressing the 1-norm of the qubit Hamiltonian in Eq.~(\ref{eq:H_qub}) with respect to the electronic integrals, we can compute its value before doing any fermion-to-qubit transformation, which can be costly for large systems.